 A message from Sarah Clee our SENDCo

 At Crosshall Junior School, it is our aim to provide a very inclusive, supportive environment for all our pupils.
 We hold the Inclusion Quality Mark at Flagship Status.
 We provide for the needs of pupils with special educational needs in a number of ways following a graduated approach.
-Please see the SEND leaflet for parents and dropdown menu for more details.
+Please see the SEND leaflet and policy further below; and click on the Send Q&As for frequently asked questions.

 To contact the class teacher or SENDCo?

-Please phone, send in a note, email or pop into the school office and an appointment or phone call can be arranged.
+Please phone, email or pop into the school office and an appointment or phone call can be arranged.

 01480 475972 or email@example.com